Parkview

 Remarks specify that service and emotional support pets are allowed if registered with the AOAO, showing the building permits pets under defined rules.
 There are no contrary 'no pets' statements, so the building should be treated as pets-allowed (with restrictions).

-High-confidence evidence that the building has an on-site/resident manager: 12 of 15 MLS listings have the RESMAN amenity checked and at least four separate public remarks explicitly state phrases like "dedicated resident manager," "Well managed by resident manager," and "The building has a resident manager."
-The consistency across many listings and agents supports keeping resident_manager = true.
+High-confidence evidence that the building has an on-site/resident manager: MLS checkbox historically present in 13 of 16 listings and at least three separate public remarks explicitly state a resident or resident manager (quotes: "dedicated resident manager", "Well managed by resident manager", "The building has a resident manager").
+The consistency across multiple agents and listings supports retaining this feature as true.

 The building is consistently marketed as a residential/boutique condo with minimum 3‑month rentals, which is inconsistent with hotel-style nightly rental operations.
 With no references to hotel management, front desk, or rental pool, it is not operating as a condotel.